MarkusSecundus/YoowzxCalc/README.md

 The machinery geared towards that matter is placed in the ***[MarkusSecundus.YoowzxCalc.Compilation](https://github.com/MarkusSecundus/YoowzxCalc/tree/master/MarkusSecundus.YoowzxCalc.Compilation)*** module.

 ### ***How to define an operation***
 To be capable of translating a mathematical expression to executable code, we first need to define what the individual operations written in it actually mean, as well as how to distinguish a constant from an identifier and what even is a valid identifier.
 All of those things are told to the compiler through an instance of interface ***[IYCNumberOperator](https://github.com/MarkusSecundus/YoowzxCalc/blob/master/MarkusSecundus.YoowzxCalc.Compilation/Numerics/IYCNumberOperator.cs)***.

 When operating on type `double`, `decimal` or `long`, no effort is required - for those there are already default implementations prepared - as subclasses of static class [YCBasicNumberOperators](https://github.com/MarkusSecundus/YoowzxCalc/blob/master/MarkusSecundus.YoowzxCalc.Compilation/Numerics/YCBasicNumberOperators.cs).
 Such default implementations implement all the operators the intuitive way - operator `+` means addition, `%` modulus, `**` power, etc., constant is anything that gets accepted by the `TryParse` method on the corresponding type using invariant culture, valid identifier matches regex `[[:alpha:]_][[:alnum:]_]*`.
 The operator for type `double` also includes all functions from `System.Math` as members of its standard library.

 When implementing your own number operator, it may be a good idea to look at the premade implementations for inspiration.
 Although it should overall be a very straightforward process.

 #### ***Recognition of constants***
 The first method to be supplied is `TryParseConstant`.
 Its task is to resolve whether a text string represents a constant and eventually to determine its value.
 All literals are first tested for being constant and only if they do not pass, they become identifier candidates.

 #### ***Validation of identifiers***
 If a literal isn't resolved to be a constant, it becomes identifier candidate.
 The method `ValidateIdentifier` is responsible for determining if it indeed is an identifier, providing human-readable summary of perpetrated violations of the identifier format if it is not.
 The class [YCBasicNumberOperators](https://github.com/MarkusSecundus/YoowzxCalc/blob/master/MarkusSecundus.YoowzxCalc.Compilation/Numerics/YCBasicNumberOperators.cs) provides a few static methods and fields that could come in handy while implementing this method.

 #### ***Operator definitions***
-The only thing remaining is to fill out all the methods corresponding to particular grammar defined operators which should be a totally straightforward process.
+The only thing remaining is to fill out all the methods that correspond to particular grammar-defined operators, which should be a totally straightforward process.

 #### ***Standard library***
 Voluntarily, we can also provide a set of functions to serve as standard library.
 The functions defined there will automatically be visible to the compiler without needing to be present in compilation context.
 When a function with the same signature appears in context, it shadows the one in standard library.

 #### ***How to register a NumberOperator***
-Volitelně ještě může mít smysl vytvořený number operator zaregistrovat jako kanonický operátor k použití nad daným číselným typem.
-Jejich seznam vede opět třída [YCBasicNumberOperators](https://github.com/MarkusSecundus/YoowzxCalc/blob/master/MarkusSecundus.YoowzxCalc.Compilation/Numerics/YCBasicNumberOperators.cs) a registrujeme v ní factory dodávající vždy novou instanci.
-Je-li náš operátor bezestavový singleton, může to vypadat nějak takto:
+It may also make sense to register the just created number operator as canonical operator for the given numeric type.
+Maintaining their list is another responsibility of [YCBasicNumberOperators](https://github.com/MarkusSecundus/YoowzxCalc/blob/master/MarkusSecundus.YoowzxCalc.Compilation/Numerics/YCBasicNumberOperators.cs) and the registration is done by providing a factory creating new operator instances.
+If our operator is a stateless singleton, it may look e.g. like this:
 ```c#

 struct MyNumberType { }